criptowaco/android-greeting-app/README.md

 1. Clone the repository: `git clone https://github.com/criptowaco/android-greeting-app.git`
 2. Open the project in Android Studio
-3. Build and run the app on an emulator of physical device.
+3. Build and run the app on an emulator or physical device.

 ## Usage

-- The greeting message is defined in MainActivity.kt
+- The greeting message is defined in `MainActivity.kt`
-- You can change the displayed name by editing: GreetingScreen(name = "Your Name")
+- You can change the displayed name by editing: ```GreetingScreen(name = "Your Name")```

 ## Technology Stack